-Nikki Parker, the Senior Vice President of 5W Public Relations predicts SEO content will only become longer and longer, requiring SEO writers to set aside hours to finish their work.
+Nikki Parker, the Senior Vice President of 5W Public Relations, predicts SEO content will only become longer and longer, requiring SEO writers to set aside hours to finish their work.
 This might mean creating a piece of writing based off of a specific keyword (or a few) that runs upwards of 1,200 words — and sometimes as high as 3,000.

-Most marketers now operate by the standard assumption that any sort of article under 800 words isn’t even considered by Google, which can help you make your case to a client who prefer short-and-snappy over long-winded.
+Most marketers now operate by the standard assumption that any sort of article under 800 words isn’t even considered by Google, which can help you make your case to a client who prefers short-and-snappy over long-winded.

 Though it could give you a minor case of carpal tunnel, with more room to play with, you can become that much more creative with your writing, since hey, you have the white space to play.